HaikuTeam/animator/QA.md

-I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with text content, then instantiate other elements and not crash I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradien fillt, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain I can copy+paste a polygon, then delete the first one, and the others remain I can Alt+drag 20 copies of an element quickly without seeing a crash or a toast
+I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with text content, then instantiate other elements and not crash I can copy+paste an element several times, then delete the first one, and the others remain I can copy+paste an element with a gradient filter, move the copy, and it works I can copy+paste an element that has a gradient, then delete the first one, and the others remain I can copy+paste a polygon, then delete the first one, and the others remain I can Alt+drag 20 copies of an element quickly without seeing a crash or a toast